What happened in the Russian Revolution?

 The Tzar, however, refused to let Russia quit from the conflict, no matter how much his people were starving or suffering.

-This finally led some people within Russian society to call for the final overthrow of the Tzar.
+This finally led some people within Russian society to call for the complete overthrow of the Tzar.

 Stage 1: The February Revolution